jbmokuz/pocket-monster-of-the-week/Playbooks/ghost.md

  |------------------------------|----------------------------------------------------------|---------------------------------------------------------------|
  |  ![](images/GhostIC_Big.webp)|  ![](images/BugIC_Big.webp) ![](images/PoisonIC_Big.webp)|  ![](images/FightingIC_Big.webp) ![](images/NormalIC_Big.webp) ![](images/GroundIC_Big.webp)|

-### Description (Rouge)
+### Description (Rogue)

-Ghost type Pokemon are the seek around rouge type Pokemon.
+Ghost type Pokemon are the seek around rogue type Pokemon.
 They can break into places, steal things and even go invisible.
 They also are immmune to a lot of attacks, but have a hard time hitting **Psychic** and **Normal** Pokemon with out taking **Poision Jab**.

 They require staying ***Cool*** to do a that seeking around.
 All of there attacks are physical, requiring ***Tough*** but posses no real need for ***Special***